††††† 201 KAR 35:030. Code of Ethics.

 ††††† (e) Use the professional relationship with a client to further an institutional or personal interest;

 ††††† (f) Continue a therapeutic relationship unless it is reasonably clear that the client is benefiting from the relationship;

-††††† (g) Fail to assist a person in obtaining other therapeutic service if the counselor is unable or unwilling, for an appropriate reason, to provide professional help;
+††††† (g) Fail to assist a person in obtaining other therapeutic service if the credential holder is unable or unwilling, for an appropriate reason, to provide professional help;

 ††††† (h) Abandon or neglect a client in treatment without making reasonable arrangements for the continuation of treatment;

 ††††† (i) Videotape, record, or permit third-party observation of a therapy session without having first obtained written informed consent from the client; or

 ††††† (j) Diagnose, treat, or advise on problems outside the recognized boundaries of competence.

 ††††† Section 2.
 Confidentiality.
 (1) A credential holder shall respect and guard the confidence of each individual client in any setting and through any means of communication.

 ††††† (2) A credential holder shall not disclose a client confidence except:

 ††††† (a) As mandated or permitted by law;

 ††††† (b) To prevent a clear and immediate danger to a person;

 ††††† (c) During the course of a civil, criminal, or disciplinary action arising from the counseling, at which the credential holder is a defendant; or

 ††††† (d) In accordance with the terms of a written informed consent agreement.

 ††††† (3) A credential holder may use client or clinical material in teaching, writing, and public presentations if:

 ††††† (a) Written informed consent has been obtained in accordance with subsection (2)(d) of this section; or

 ††††† (b) Appropriate steps have been taken to protect client identity and confidentiality.

 ††††† (5) A credential holder shall store or dispose of a client record so as to maintain confidentiality.

 ††††† Section 3.
 Publication Credit.
 A credential holder shall assign credit to all who have contributed to the published material and for the work upon which publication is based.
 A credential holder shall: